The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 We sank into a depression.
 What could we do?
 Our planet, though without wars for a century, was in a mess and deteriorating at a frustrating pace.
 Poverty, crime, exploitation were skyrocketing.
 There was never enough food, housing, electricity or transport, and our fields and waters failed us, yielding ever less.

-A week into our shame and depression, the crazy woman appeared in a yellow workperson’s suit and with yellow feathers as a crown, and made the craziest proposal yet: ‘Let’s clean up our planet!
+A week into our shame and depression, the crazy woman appeared in a yellow workperson’s suit.
+Her head was crowned by yellow feathers, and she made the craziest proposal yet: ‘Let’s clean up our planet!
 Together!
 One region at a time!’

-So, here we were: depressed, paralysed by the mess generations before us and we ourselves inflicted upon our planet, shamed and now staring at the crazy woman on our phones.
-(We didn’t have tellies or computers any more.
-We had run out of resources and no one had gotten around to recovering materials from all the waste that covered two thirds of our planet by now.)
+So, here we were: depressed, paralysed by the mess generations before us and we ourselves had inflicted upon our planet, shamed and now staring at the crazy woman on our phones.
+We didn’t have tellies or computers any more.
+We had run out of resources and no one had gotten around to recovering materials from all the waste that covered two thirds of our planet by now.

 And again: Here we were, staring at the yellow figure of the crazy woman on our phones who had just made the most preposterous proposal – which to our surprise sounded absolutely sensible.

 But if we could unite- No, that was too big a word.
-If we could all embark on the same region, one single region of our planet, and transform, restore, reshape it together, and when the work was done, move on to the next region, then it might be possible to turn the fate of our planet and with that our own fate.
+If we could all assemble in the same region, one single region of our planet, and transform, restore, and reshape it together, and when the work was done, move on to the next region, then it might be possible to turn the fate of our planet, and with that our own fate.
 These were the thoughts that slowly surfaced in our minds.

 The crazy woman also announced detailed plans for how to provide for those who could not work.
 It’s not what you think.
 Or maybe by now, you, too, expect a crazy idea for our non-workers.
 Well, more about them later.